k8snetworkplumbingwg/sriov-network-device-plugin/README.md

   - On Pod deletion, reset and release the VF from the Pod

-This implementation follows the design discuessed in [this proposal document](https://docs.google.com/document/d/1Ewe9Of84GkP0b2Q2PC0y9RVZNkN2WeVEagX9m99Nrzc/).
+This implementation follows the design discussed in [this proposal document](https://docs.google.com/document/d/1Ewe9Of84GkP0b2Q2PC0y9RVZNkN2WeVEagX9m99Nrzc/).

 Please follow the Multus [Quick Start](#quick-start) for multi network interface support in Kubernetes.